-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels benchmarks are indexes to measure whether the financial product attains the environmental or characteristics
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels indexes to measure whether the financial product attains the environmental or characteristics that they promote.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?